Welcome to the fifth installment regarding my monthly favorites.

 Family Vacation: Banff, Canada

 I never knew how much I needed a Banff vacation until I was there.
 But let me tell you: it was an amazing five days (it felt like not nearly long enough), and I can’t wait to return.
+It was best of July territory.
 It’s especially great for families, with the following activities: